ccatobs/MODBUS/README.md

 Furthermore, "value" and "datatype" are also reserved keys, since they will be generated in the output dictionary.
-Additional dictionary key/value pairs may be provided in the client registry mapping, which are just parsed.
+Additional dictionary key/value pairs may be provided in the client registry mapping, which are just parsed to the output.
-To maintain consistancy amongst the various modbus clients, we urge selecting same denominators for further keys, such as "defaultvalue", "unit", "min", or "max".
+To maintain consistancy over the various modbus clients, we urge selecting same denominators for further keys, such as "defaultvalue", "unit", "min", or "max".